 Most accessibility widgets include a screen reader mode.
 In many cases, activating the screen reader mode will enable a completely different screen reader built into the widget.
 These alternative screen readers are not at all practical.
 To start, they are incredibly primitive.
 I and most other full-time screen reader users rely on advanced screen readers with many configurations that can be tailored to the person’s specific needs and preferences.

 The proprietary screen readers built into accessibility widgets have no configurable settings.
 Furthermore, they tend to operate very differently from traditional screen readers.
-So if I was to try to use an accessibility widget effectively, I must learn an entirely new screen reader on the fly and be able to apply my knowledge to an unfamiliar site to get anything done.
-It quickly becomes apparent that this simply is not going to work.
+So, if I were to try to use an accessibility widget effectively, I would have to learn an entirely new screen reader on the fly and be able to apply my knowledge to an unfamiliar site to get anything done.
+It quickly became apparent that this simply was not going to work.

 Accessibility widgets want me to turn off my native screen reader